 Seattle is known for having amazing coffee!
 In this blog post, we’re sharing our must-visit coffee shops in Seattle that combine both high quality coffee, cool spaces, and a great experience!

 From the moment we moved to Seattle, we have made it one of our goals to explore as many local coffee shops as possible.
 We are hugeee coffee fans and while it may be impossible to visit every coffee shop in Seattle, we sure as heck are going to try!

 After doing tons of coffee research (it’s hard work, but somebody has to do it! 🙂 ), we’re rounding up our must-visit coffee shops in Seattle.
 Our criteria for this list includes: coffee quality, service, and having a space that is good for working and socializing with friends.

 For us, the best coffee shops are more than just great coffee, but are a great overall experience as well!

 Check out the list below and watch our Seattle coffee tour, where we visit 5 of these shops!
 We also have a Seattle Bucket List full of tons of other coffee shop suggestions.

-And if you have a must-visit coffee shop in Seattle that we didn’t mention, let us know!
+And if you have any must-visit coffee shops in Seattle that we didn’t mention, let us know!
 We love trying new coffee shops 🙂

 SEATTLE COFFEE WORKS